swaroop-30/TrekSter/README.md

 ## Implemented Core Features

-Created a user-friendly interface for users to browse campgrounds, view details, and read reviews.
+Created a user-friendly interface for users to browse Treks, view details, and read reviews.
-Enabled user registration and authentication for secure access to features like adding reviews and campgrounds.
+Enabled user registration and authentication for secure access to features like adding reviews and new Treks.
-Designed database schema and utilized MongoDB to store campground data, user profiles, and reviews.
+Designed database schema and utilized MongoDB to store Trek data, user profiles, and reviews.
 Leveraged powerful validation capabilities using JOI library to ensure the accuracy and consistency of user inputs and data interactions.

 ![Screenshot (596)](https://github.com/swaroop-30/TrekSter/assets/85497978/320dd152-e3bb-4ac9-a011-fece29e828b3)